fontfish/BiangFont/README.md

 If you find yourself wishing that your favourite overcomplicated hanzi/kanji would display in unicode text, however, this font may be of use.

-## 𰻝𰻝麵
+## 𰻞𰻞麵
-Biangbiang noodles may be the food with the most difficult-to-write name in the world, and the chinese character used to write the name of these noodles has become widely known for its complexity (traditional: 𰻝, simplified: 𰻞).
+Biangbiang noodles may be the food with the most difficult-to-write name in the world, and the chinese character used to write the name of these noodles has become widely known for its complexity (traditional: 𰻞, simplified: 𰻝).
 More information can be found at [Wikipedia](https://en.wikipedia.org/wiki/Biangbiang_noodles).